Azure/caf-terraform-landingzones-accelerator/templates/platform/level0/launchpad/readme.md

 The {{ scenario }} scenario is designed to demonstrate a basic functional foundations to store Terraform state on Azure storage and use it centrally.
 The focus of this scenario is to be able to deploy a basic launchpad from a remote machine and use the portal to review the settings in a non-constrained environment.
 For example in this scenario you can go to the Key Vaults and view the secrets from the portal, a feature that is disabled in the 300+ scenarios.
-We recommend using the 100 scenario for demonstration purposes.

 An estimated time of 5 minutes is required to deploy this scenario.

 ## Pre-requisites

-This scenario require the following privileges:
+This scenario requires the following privileges:

 | Component          | Privileges         |
 |--------------------|--------------------|